Springtail: Distribution

-In sheer numbers, they are reputed to be one of the most abundant of all macroscopic animals, with estimates of 100,000 individuals per square meter of ground, essentially everywhere on Earth where soil and related habitats (moss cushions, fallen wood, grass tufts, ant and termite nests) occur.
+In sheer numbers, they are reputed to be one of the most abundant of all macroscopic animals, with estimates of 100,000 individuals per square meter of ground, essentially everywhere on Earth where soil and related habitats (e.g. moss cushions, fallen wood, grass tufts, ant and termite nests) occur.
 Only nematodes, crustaceans, and mites are likely to have global populations of similar magnitude, and each of those groups except mites is more inclusive.
 Though taxonomic rank cannot be used for absolute comparisons, it is notable that nematodes are a phylum and crustaceans a subphylum.
 Most springtails are small and difficult to see by casual observation, but some springtails, like snow fleas, are readily observed on warm winter days when it is active and its dark color contrasts sharply with a background of snow.

 In addition, a few species routinely climb trees and form a dominant component of canopy fauna, where they may be collected by beating or insecticide fogging.
 In temperate regions, a few species (e.g. Anurophorus laricis, Entomobrya albocincta, Xenylla xavieri, Hypogastrura arborea) are almost exclusively arboreal.
 In tropical regions a single square meter of canopy habitat can support many species of Collembola.

 The main ecological factor driving the local distribution of species is the vertical stratification of the ecosystem: in woodland a continuous change in species assemblages can be observed from tree canopies to ground vegetation then to plant litter down to deeper soil horizons.
 This is a complex factor embracing both nutritional and physiological requirements, together with behavioural trends, dispersal limitation and probable species interactions.
 Some species have been shown to exhibit negative or positive gravitropism, which adds a behavioural dimension to this still poorly understood vertical segregation.
 Experiments with peat samples turned upside down showed two types of responses to disturbance of this vertical gradient, called stayers and movers.